lucidrains/DALLE2-pytorch/README.md

 ## Training on Preprocessed CLIP Embeddings

 It is likely, when scaling up, that you would first preprocess your images and text into corresponding embeddings before training the prior network.
-You can do so easily by simply passing in `image_embed`, `text_embed`, and optionally `text_encodings` and `text_mask`
+You can do so easily by simply passing in `image_embed`, `text_embed`, and optionally `text_encodings`

 Working example below